ColetteThomson/smart_events/README.md

 * This feature fulfills the user stories: *'As a returning user, I want to be able to find (read/view) the information I'm looking for'* and *'As a returning user, I want to be able to edit (update) existing content, as per my permissions'* and *'*As a returning user, I want to be able to delete existing content, as per my permissions'* and *'As a returning user, I want to have appropriate access to website content as per my permissions'* and *'As a returning user, I want confirmation of actions I have performed on the WMP website'*.

 ### 'Project Details' pages for 'Projects'
-Note: this page become accessible when clicking the 'project name...' from the 'All Projects' page.
+Note: this page becomes accessible when clicking the 'project name...' from the 'All Projects' page.

 A mockup of the 'Project Details' page (from 'All Projects') can be found [here](..). <br>